Indian River State College educates future teachers on school security

 There are about 300 students currently in IRSC’s School of Education.
 They’re being taught not only how to identify potential pathways to violence among those kids in their classrooms, but also external threats.

 "So if an active shooter were to come, how do you keep your students safe?
 Where do you move your students?
-How do you keep your classroom safe from the beginning?" said Emily Renschler, an elementary education instructor at IRSC.
+How do you keep your classroom safe from the beginning?" said Emily Renschler, an elementary education instructor at Indian River State College.
 "Practice how to barricade a door to keep an active intruder out.
 Then we actually talk about what happens if an active intruder gets in."

-The IRSC School of Education presented before the Marjory Stoneman Douglas Public Safety Commission last fall.
+The Indian River State College School of Education presented before the Marjory Stoneman Douglas Public Safety Commission last fall.

 One goal is to bring this training to other colleges around the country that offer teaching degrees.